 An incredibly ambitious project to convert a listed timber and brick barn of monumental proportions created a dramatic transition from derelict agricultural site to contemporary and light-filled home for a family.

 29. Transforming a Derelict Barn to Eco Friendly Home

 A 14-month search for a self build plot culminated in one family giving this listed barn a complete overhaul.
-The derelict building was actually the perfect shell to turn into an airtight structure — a great alternative to building a brand new oak frame home (which the family had previously planned on creating).
+The derelict building was actually the perfect shell with which to improve airtightness — a great alternative to building a brand new oak frame home (which the family had previously planned on creating).